 When The Twin+ stroller (which comes in “classic” for $399) and “luxe” for $449) first came out there was so much buzz about it they couldn’t seem to keep it in stock!
 We wanted to know if it was really all that, so we picked one up and gave it a whirl.
 Note that in the Twin+ stroller review, we will be discussing the “classic” version of The Twin+.

 While the Zoe brand is newer to the stroller scene, the founders are not.
-They’re a small, family business who’ve combined their fashion design expertise along with their baby product experience, and set out to make an affordable, double stroller that parents of twins would love.
+They started as a small, family business who combined their fashion design expertise along with their baby product experience, and set out to make an affordable, double stroller that parents of twins would love.
+I’d say they’ve succeeded!
 They recently re-named their strollers — for instance, this one used to be called the Zoe XL2 Best V2, and now it’s The Twin+.
 The Twin+ is much easier to say (and remember ;-).

 After putting this stroller to the test, I’m happy to report that it’s great for convenience, travel (it’s super light and Disney-approved — yay!) and versatility (it can grow to a triple or quad with an expandable tandem add-on seat); however there are some caveats [keep reading…].
 While it’s not as sturdy as its heavier, pricier counterparts, I’d still opt for this stroller in my trunk most days of the week.

 The Twin+ Stroller Review: Size & Weight

 Stroller companies know parents crave a lightweight double stroller.
 This stroller is the lightest general purpose side-by-side on the market.
 At 19 lbs, it will comply with all airline gate-check weight limits (yes, even on American Airlines, pssh).